emmercm/www/src/blog/_pin-gha-action-digests.md

 - **Automatic updates can newly expose you.**

-  See the note above about how newly pushed Git version tags that contain malicious code
+  See the note above about how newly pushed Git version tags that contain malicious code can cause your dependency updater to

 Commit SHA pinning is based around trust that you